 - Bees are indispensable for agriculture.
 One third of crops worldwide are pollinated by honeybees - they are vital to our food security.

-- Bees are a pivotal member of a contribute to complex, interconnected ecosystems, allowing for the coexistence of an array of different species.
+- As pollinators, bees contribute to complex, interconnected ecosystems, allowing for the coexistence of an array of different species.

 - Bees are vital for the preservation of ecological balance and biodiversity in nature.
 They act as indicators of the state of the environment.
 Pretty cool, hey?